MFarelS/BMKG-API-By-Zhirrr/README.md

 https://bmkg-api.zhirrr.repl.co/api/gempa/dirasakan <== Mencari Data Dimana Tempat Gempa Terasa Diseluruh Indonesia

 # Code Source
 You Need The Code Source Of This API ?
-DM And Follow My Instagram : @zhirr_ajalah.
-I Will Give You The Code Source Free !
+DM And Follow My Instagram : @zhirr_ajalah And                                                                  I Will Give You The Code Source Free !